ravi9/openvino-wiki/BuildingCode.md

   - [[Raspbian Stretch* OS|BuildingForRaspbianStretchOS]]

 > **NOTE**: Please, refer to a [[dedicated guide|https://github.com/openvinotoolkit/openvino/wiki/CMakeOptionsForCustomCompilation]] with CMake options which control OpenVINO build if you need a custom build.

+## Building in a Docker image
+You can also build Intel® Distribution of OpenVINO™ toolkit in a Docker image by following this [guide](https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles/ubuntu18/build_custom).

 ## Installing